nthndy/segment-classify-track/README.md

 This pipeline was originally designed to label a 2-class, mixed population cell competition images (a wild-type cell versus a mutant), but now has been modified to be more broadly applicable to a homogenous population of cell types, with the 2-class pipeline in a separate subdirectory.

+## Installation

+By downloading and installing the conda environment `segment-classify-track.yml` you can easily meet the package requirements for this repository.

+`Add instructions here`

+All that is needed then is to clone this repo and launch straight into a notebook to begin the analysis pipeline.

+`Add instructions here`

 Image loading is done via the DaskOctopusLiteLoader function from https://github.com/lowe-lab-ucl/octopuslite-reader